 The demands of the courses are such that most students can’t work full time while enrolled in this program.
 If you need to work or have significant family responsibilities, we encourage you to plan your schedule carefully to accommodate the time commitment that this program demands.

 This is an intense program that pays off handsomely with experience and credentials that will give you a definite edge in a competitive job market.
 Graduates of the program are not only successful at finding immediate employment but also have an excellent pass rate on American Registry for Diagnostic Medical Sonography exams.

 El Centro College offers the Cardiac Sonography program, which includes two associate degrees and two certificates.

 The first year of the curriculum for both associate degrees consists of El Centro’s Health Occupations Core Curriculum.
 You must complete these general education and health occupations courses before you apply for entrance to the specialized portion of the program.
 The second year of the curriculum provides intensive classroom and clinical training in the medical specialty of echocardiology.

-You may qualify for the Cardiac Sonography Advanced Technical Certificate or the Pediatric Cardiac Advanced Technical Certificate option if you have already earned a minimum of an associate degree in a designated allied health field or a bachelor’s degree with a major in a science discipline and have substantial patient care experience.
+You may qualify for the Cardiac Sonography Advanced Technical Certificate if you have already earned a minimum of an associate degree in a designated allied health field or a bachelor’s degree with a major in a science discipline and have substantial patient care experience.